brandonbate/project-1/README.md

 the HTML has the name of your web application and the HTML has an interface for a user to post a message (it doesn't have to work yet!).
 As you create this HTML document, be sure to update your functional and unit tests appropriately.
-10. Continue improving the design your HTML.
-I strongly encourage taking a look at the CSS document I provided in Activity #2.
-It includes comments that help explain how to customize the appearance of HTML.